 - WordPress (often referred to as WordPress.org) is a content management system platform that is installed and runs on a web hosting server that you pay to have access to.

-- WordPress.com is a network of blogs that runs on that software on WordPress.com’s web hosting server(s).
+- WordPress.com is a network of blogs/websites using the WordPress platform that runs WordPress.com’s web hosting server(s).

 Even that explanation is confusing if you don’t know what I’m talking about.
 So let me break it down for you…

 Let’s start with WordPress.com